cyrilchandelier/ISO8601DurationFormatter/README.md

 A Swift formatter to support the duration part of the ISO8601 standard.

+A formatter similar using an API similar to Swift DateFormatter to convert [ISO8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) strings into their `TimeInterval` equivalent in seconds, and back.

 ## Installation

 After installing, the package is available using the following import: